sukhmeetbawa/OpenCL-AMD-Fedora/README.md

 Other functionality includes `Portable-ProGL`, a portable configuration of the proprietary OpenGL stack from `amdgpu-pro`.
 This allows the system to retain the standard, better performing free openGL stack, while also allowing users to configure applications to use the `amdgpu-pro` version of OpenGL.

 `Patch-Davinci-Resolve` will patch Davinci Resolve to use `Portable-ProGL`, as well as fix an audio delay bug by installing `alsa-plugins-pulseaudio` if it's not already installed.
-If your only goal is to run Resolve, this function is pretty much your one-click (one keyboard press?) solution for the woes that come with Resolve + an AMD GPU on Linux.
+If your only goal is to run Resolve, this function is pretty much your one-click (one keyboard press?) solution for the woes that come with Resolve + an AMD GPU on Fedora.

 `Install-HIP-Latest` will install the latest version of HIP (Heterogeneous-Compute Interface for Portability).
 Somewhat experimental with this script.